Umer-Ali7/PIAIC-Q1/Onsite-Classes/class-07/Readme.md

 ## 🎯 Topics Covered

 ### 🔹 Prompt Engineering Basics
 - Understanding what prompts are and how they guide AI models.
+- Writing effective prompts for better AI outputs.